korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 This is just a drawing of the class, showing its fields first, and methods or behaviors in the section below that.

-A class diagram, allows us to design our classes before we build them.
+A class diagram allows us to design our classes before we build them.
 This diagram shows the Animal class, with the attributes we think that every kind of animal has.
 All animals have a type (what kind of animal it is).
 All animals have a size and a weight.